Water Activities in Charlotte

 Carolina Harbor Waterpark

-For a fun-filled day, with or without the kids, Carowinds’ Carolina Harbor Waterpark features aquatic attractions ranging from water slides and wave pools to splash pads and lazy rivers.
-When you need refreshments, beat the heat with Rita’s Italian Ice as well as several on-site eateries to fill you up so you can keep the fun going.
+For a fun-filled day, Carowinds’ Carolina Harbor Waterpark features aquatic attractions ranging from water slides and wave pools to splash pads and lazy rivers.
+When you need refreshments, beat the heat with Italian ice and visit one of the on-site eateries to fill you up so you can keep the fun going.

 Ebenezer Park